MenuDocs/erela.js/README.md

         // Retrieves tracks with your query and the requester of the track(s).
         // Note: This retrieves tracks from youtube by default, to get from other sources you must enable them in application.yml and provide a link for the source.
         // Note: If you want to "search" with you must provide an object with a "query" property being the query to use, and "source" being one of "youtube", "soundcloud".
+        // Note: This example only works for searching tracks using a query, such as "Rick Astley - Never Gonna Give You Up".
         // Returns a SearchResult.
         const res = await client.music.search(message.content.slice(6), message.author);